 I’ll just start by saying both shows are underrated and underwatched!
 These shows both focus on older female leads who both seem to have it all, but soon there lives become unraveled.
 Ms.Perfect is hard to describe.
-It was a interesting and unique show.
+It was an interesting and unique show.
 The story jumped around a lot, and the characters were hard to understand.
 The plot fell short in certain places and some scenes would leave me confused.
-Woman of Dignity also had a plot that jumped around from various characters, and timelines.
+Woman of Dignity also had a plot that jumped around from various characters and timelines.
 The only difference is that the plot in Woman of Dignity was suspenseful as we tried to solve the murder mystery presented in the first episode, and the story was much easier to follow.

 I loved the cast in Woman of Dignity much more (and not because of the big names) because the female leads were captivating.
-Kim Hee Sun and Kim Sun Ah did a excellent job portraying these badass babes.
+Kim Hee Sun and Kim Sun Ah did an excellent job portraying these badass babes.
 Both women were different from the usual pushover leads and that is what truly made this show stand out.
 Ms. Perfect definitely kept me watching but not because I cared about the characters rather I just wanted to know how the show ended.

 Can’t Miss: Band of Unni’s